HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 In simpler words, this means the difference of the control group between the post-treatment period and the pre-treatment period is equal to the difference of the treatment group between the post-treatment period and the pre-treatment period had the treatment group did not receive any treatment.
 A violation of this assumption would lead to inaccurate estimates of the causal effect because there would still be some group-specific variation present, and this would lead to us not isolating the pure treatment effect.

 Even though it is impossible to verify this assumption because it involves a counterfactual, I can try and find evidence in favour of the assumption by creating a graph of the control group and the treatment group in the pre-treatment and post-treatment periods.
-When I did plot this graph, the evidence seemed to favour that the parallel trends assumption was violated as the graph did not seem to display the control group and treatment group being parallel to each other in the pre-treatment period.
+When I did plot this graph, the evidence seemed to favour that the parallel trends assumption is safe to assume as the graph seems to display the control group and treatment group being parallel to each other in the pre-treatment period.
 This can be seen directly below.

 ![DID](https://github.com/user-attachments/assets/0ee81a93-6e67-4b75-af95-d0c101340565)